-Acoustic or shock waves are single-pulse sound waves, which are delivered by a hand-held device applied to the skin.
-The device is applied on the perineum (the area between the scrotum and the anus) for the treatment of prostatitis, and on the penis for the treatment of Peyronie’s disease and erectile dysfunction.
+Shock waves are single-pulse sound waves, which are delivered by a hand-held device applied to the skin.
+The device is applied to the perineum (the area between the scrotum and the anus) for the treatment of prostatitis, and on the penis for the treatment of Peyronie’s disease and erectile dysfunction (ED).

 The number of shockwave pulses delivered, as well as their frequency and energy, are customised to each condition treated and to each individual patient.